 Examples of essential oils are lavender, tea tree, bergamot and eucalyptus oil – but there are hundreds available to buy.
 Each one contains unique properties which can target a wide range of ailments.

 Where did aromatherapy originate?

 Humans have used aromatherapy for thousands of years.
 Ancient cultures in China, India, Egypt, and elsewhere incorporated aromatic plant components in resins, balms, and oils.
-These natural substances were used for medical and religious purposes.
-They were known to have both physical and psychological benefits.
+They used the natural substances for medical and religious purposes and were known to have both physical and psychological benefits.

 Since aromatherapy is a complementary therapy, you should talk to your doctor before starting your sessions.
 That way your essential oil therapy can be tailored to work together with any medical care or treatment you are receiving.